This question hit my inbox last week:

 As a leader, how can I coach and lead, without “micromanaging”?
 I know it’s a fine line, and I’d love your tips.

-Most leaders face the delicate balancing act described in this email.
+Most leaders face this delicate balancing act.
 How do you hold your team accountable to high standards, help them make the right decisions, and coach toward results without making them feel like you’re looking over their shoulder?
 How do you create trust and accountability at the same time?

 One of the most challenging aspects of a leader’s job is performance management.
 And it shows.
 The latest Modern Survey data on engagement shows that only 13 percent of the U.S. workforce is fully engaged.
 More than half of the workforce is under engaged or disengaged.
 Most organizations are leaving a ton of potential on the table.
 That’s a problem that managers can solve by setting clear expectations, removing barriers and developing people to unleash their full potential.

-Here are a few thoughts on mastering the management balancing act:
+Here are a few thoughts on how to create a high-performance culture.

 In a healthy, high-performing workplace, employees never feel like they’re being micromanaged.
 They’re being developed and put in a position to contribute their full potential.
 Employees have a crystal-clear understanding of their goals and their manager’s expectations.
 They expect frequent, scheduled conversations about performance and accountability.
 Top performers typically welcome performance feedback, coaching and development.
 If employees know what to expect, check-ins about their performance aren’t stressful or surprising — they’re just a tool to help everyone get better and take progress toward meaningful results..
 Modern Survey research has repeatedly found that having opportunities for growth and development is a leading driver of employee engagement, especially among Gen Y employees.